-Heading Rules for the 2019 AYSO Open Cup
+Heading Rules for The Sigi Schmid AYSO Open Cup

 On Feb.
 16, 2016, the AYSO National Board of Directors passed a change to AYSO’s rules and regulations related to heading in accordance with the U.S. Soccer Federation’s (USSF) Return 2 Recover program.
-These changes will be implemented at the 2016 AYSO National Games.
+These changes will be implemented at The Sigi Schmid AYSO Open Cup.

 The new rule bans heading for all 11U and below division players.
 If an AYSO program doesn’t have single age divisions, heading is banned for 12U and below.
 Heading for players in 14U will be limited to a maximum of thirty (30) minutes per week with no more than 15-20 headers, per player.
 There is no restriction on heading in matches in 13U and above.